 Mentors are a major part of their mentee's life.
 They provide stability and a caring relationship for their mentees.
 They provide their kids with something to be excited about and someone who is always looking out for their well being.

-- Meet four times each month with their mentor (one meeting each month is sponsored by 4-H)
+- Meet four times each month with their mentor (one activity each month is sponsored by 4-H)

 - Attend monthly Family Night Out programs together with their family